mateusloubach/myCodingGame/README.md

 In computer science, program optimization or software optimization is the process of modifying a software system to make some aspect of it work more efficiently or use fewer resources.

 On CodinGame, optimization games are games in which you have to maximize the criterion (fuel, output size, score) to climb in the rankings.

+## Strings:
+A string is a data type used in programming, such as an integer and floating point unit, but is used to represent text rather than numbers.
+It is comprised of a set of characters that can also contain spaces and numbers.

+For example, the word "puzzle" and the phrase "I love CodinGame" are both strings.
+Even "12345" could be considered a string, if specified correctly.
+Typically, programmers must enclose strings in quotation marks for the data to recognized as a string and not a number or variable name.

 ## Trigonometry: